Kidnapping of Colleen Stan

-Colleen J. Stan (born December 31, 1956) is an American woman who was kidnapped and held as a sex slave by Cameron and Janice Hooker in their Red Bluff, California home for over seven years, between 1977 and 1984.
-At Cameron Hooker's trial, Stan's experience was described as unparalleled in FBI history.

-Her case has received international publicity, and has been the subject of multiple books, films, and television series.
+Colleen Stan (born December 31, 1956) is an American woman who was kidnapped and held as a sex slave by Cameron and Janice Hooker in their Red Bluff, California, home for over seven years, between 1977 and 1984.
+At Cameron's trial, Stan's experience was described as unparalleled in FBI history.
+Janice was granted immunity from prosecution in exchange for testimony, while Cameron was found guilty on multiple charges and sentenced to 104 years in prison.
+Stan's case has received international publicity, and been the subject of multiple books, films, and television series.

 Kidnapping

-On May 19, 1977, Colleen Stan was hitchhiking from her home in Eugene, Oregon, to a friend's home in Northern California, where she was heading to a birthday party.
-Cameron Hooker (born November 5, 1953) kidnapped 20-year-old Stan after picking her up.
-Stan stated that she was an experienced hitchhiker and had allowed two rides to go past before accepting the ride with Hooker.
-She reportedly "felt confident climbing into the blue van", because Hooker's wife, Janice, and their baby were in the car.
+On May 19, 1977, 20-year-old Colleen Stan was hitchhiking from her home in Eugene, Oregon, to a friend's home in Westwood, California, where she was going to attend a birthday party.
+Cameron Hooker (born November 5, 1953) kidnapped Stan after picking her up along Interstate 5 in Red Bluff, California.
+Stan stated that she was an experienced hitchhiker and earlier had declined two rides before accepting Hooker's.
+She reportedly "felt confident climbing into the blue van," because Hooker's wife, Janice (born 1958), and their baby were in the car.

 When they stopped at a gas station along the way, Stan went to use the restroom.
 "A voice told me to run and jump out a window and never look back," she recalled, but she calmed her fears and went back to the car.
-According to Stan and Janice Hooker's testimonies, Hooker pulled off the highway and put a knife to Stan's throat once they were alone in an isolated area.
+Around 20 minutes into the ride Cameron pulled off the highway, claiming to be interested in investigating some nearby caves.
+It was at this point, Stan said, that "Janice got out of the car and went down to a lake with the baby.
+They were playing when Cameron got into the back seat and held a knife to my throat.
+He tied me up and placed a box over my head."
 She was subsequently locked in a wooden "headbox" that was designed to prevent light, sound, and fresh air from entering.